cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 }
 ```

-and sample usage can looks as follows:
+and sample usage can look as follows:

 ```cs